steveyttt/myDocker/swarm/README.md

     * Scheduler - Assigns nodes to tasks
     * Dispatcher - Checks in on workers
 * If the desired task / replica count drops below what has been configured then a MANAGER node will inform a worker node to start a new replica.
 This is the job of the orchestrator.
+* Worker nodes do not have access to the swarm CLI commands

 #### Handy links
 [docker swarm docs](https://docs.docker.com/engine/swarm/services/)